OpenSILEX/docs-community-dev/docs/github.md

   1. every morning, check if your branch is up-to-date with the master repository
   2. modify you branch locally
   3. every evening, push to your branch the changes you made locally
-  4. create a pull request from your branch when you want to ask for the changes you pushed to your branch to be integrated to the master repository
+  4. create a pull request from your repository when your it is ready to be merged to the master repository

 ## Requirements